icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

  | Let Name Exp Statement
  -- | Initialise an accumulator
  | InitAccumulator !Name !Exp Statement
- -- | Read from a non-latest accumulator.
+ -- | Read from an accumulator into a local binding
  | Read Name Name Statement
  -- | Update an accumulator
  | Write Name Exp